 Dr. Michael Ungar is among the best known writers and researchers on the topic of resilience in the world.
 His work has changed the way resilience is understood, shifting the focus from individual traits to the interactions between people and their families, schools, workplaces, and communities.
-As both a family therapist and professor of Social Work at Dalhousie University, he has helped to identify the most important factors that influence the resilience of children and adults during periods of transition and stress.
+As the Canada Research Chair in Child, Family and Community Resilience and Professor of Social Work at Dalhousie University, as well as a family therapist, he has helped to identify the most important factors that influence the resilience of children and adults during periods of transition and stress.
 He is the author of 14 books that have been translated into five languages, numerous manuals for parents, educators, and employers, as well as more than 135 scientific papers.
 Dr. Ungar’s immense influence comes from his ability to adapt ideas from his research and clinical practice into best-selling works like Too Safe For Their Own Good: How Risk and Responsibility Help Teens Thrive and I Still Love You: Nine Things Troubled Kids Need from Their Parents.
 His blog Nurturing Resilience appears on Psychology Today’s website.

 Dr. Ungar is also the founder and Director of the Resilience Research Centre where he coordinates over five million dollars in research in more than a dozen countries.
 Dr. Ungar regularly provides consultation and training to organizations like the World Bank, UNESCO, and the Red Cross.
 He is the former Chair of the Nova Scotia Mental Health and Addictions Strategy, executive board member of the American Family Therapy Academy, and a family therapist who works with mental health services for individuals and families at risk.
 In 2012 Dr. Ungar was the recipient of the Canadian Association of Social Workers National Distinguished Service Award for his outstanding contribution to clinical work with families and communities.

 – Sarah Brennan, Chief Executive of Young Minds UK